 Names and addresses of individual registered persons will not be displayed in the report due to the NZ privacy law regulations.
-You can use our service to confirm the current registered person if you know their name or driver’s licence number.
+You can use our ownership check service to confirm the current registered person if you know their legal name or driver’s licence number.
 Names and addresses of companies and organisations are provided in the report as recorded by the NZTA.

 The amount of money owed is confidential information, so it’s not available in the report.
 Our sample report shows how the Money Owing section generally looks like.

-To correct a reading, you can contact the WOF agent that issued the WOF at the date the wrong reading was entered.
-The agent’s details can be found on the WOF checksheet.
+If you’d like to correct the wrong reading anyway, you’ll need to contact the WOF agent that issued the WOF on the date the wrong reading was entered.
+Their details can be found on the WOF checksheet.